artghieri/Hash-Password-Checker/README.md

-# Hash-Password-Checker
+# Hash Password Checker

-A hash password checker to see how many times a certain password has been leaked.
+A simple project to check how many times a certain password has been leaked utilizing pwnedpasswords.com API.

+**In this project was utilized the `requests` and `hashlib`libraries.**